infernoGurala/utopia-app/README.md

 ## What is UTOPIA?

-UTOPIA is a cross-platform student productivity app built for **Aditya University, Visakhapatnam**.
-It replaces every scattered academic tool — Telegram bots, college portals, attendance trackers, note-sharing groups — with a single offline-first app that just works.
+UTOPIA is a cross-platform student productivity app built for **college students**.
+It replaces every scattered academic tool — college portals, attendance trackers, note-sharing groups — with a single offline-first app that just works.

 Built by a first-year mechanical engineering student with zero prior coding experience, using Flutter and a fully free infrastructure stack.